 - 1) An introduction to set the context of the project.
 This needs to include the background to the research, your questions and why they are important to learning and teaching in Aotearoa New Zealand. - 2) A succinct description of the research design, methods used, and approach to analysis. - 3) Key findings from your research these should relate to your project's research questions and the intentions of the project. - 4) Major implications for practice that derive from your findings.
-This could include recommendations if appropriate. - 5) A succinct conclusion summarising key findings. - 6) A brief bio section with information about research team members. - 7) A reference list for any citations in the text.
+This could include recommendations if appropriate. - 5) A succinct conclusion that summarises key findings. - 6) A brief bio section with information about research team members. - 7) A reference list for any citations in the text. - 8) Photo that represents project, with permission for use on the tlri.org.nz website.1

-The Outcomes Poster should be a one-page formatted document (.doc or .pdf) that briefly summarises the project including the aims, partnerships, reasons why the research is important, and the key findings.
-This will be included as a link on project page on the TLRI website.
+The summary poster should be a one-page document using the required template that briefly summarises the project including the aims, partnerships, reasons why the research is important, and the key findings.
+This will be published by NZCER as a downloadable pdf on your project page of the TLRI website.